Phyllis Wheatley Center

 Summer Kids in Play (SKIP)- Register here!

 SKIP is a popular summer option for families needing a safe place for their kids during the summer break.
 This 8 week-long summer day camp offers enriching programming for children, ages 5 to 14.
 Students enjoy the summer reading challenge, intensive swim lessons, working in the garden, and cooking classes.
 Students also enjoy weekly field trips to local attractions such as Ijams Nature Center, The Muse Knoxville, Great Smoky Mountains National Park, and Zoo Knoxville.

 SKIP focuses on keeping costs low for busy parents, cultivating a love of reading, and leading social and cultural development.
 Scholarships are available.
 Spots fill up fast, so families are encouraged to register early.
-Registration for Summer 2019 will open in Spring 2019; check back here for registration details.
+Registration for Summer 2019 is available here.

 The Reach Program is a competitive, incentivized internship offered to young men and women, ages 15-18 years old.
 Students selected to participate in the program learn important skills for entering the workforce, including time management, accountability, conflict management, and financial literacy.
 Students meet with guest speakers from a variety of professions and have the opportunity to shadow professionals in a variety of careers.

 Due to a recently identified need in the community, the Phyllis Wheatley Center began offering this evidence-based program in 2018 for students with significant absenteeism.
 41% of youth served at the Phyllis Wheatley Center in 2016-17 were absent from school 11 times or more; 42% of youth were tardy 21 times or more.